Thank you to all our staff, volunteers, board members, partners and donors for making what we do at Boys & Girls Club possible!

 "I feel truly grateful anytime a club member reaches out to me because it gives me the opportunity to have a positive influence on them.
 I enjoy the connections that are made by working with each club member."

-Rachel Rule (right) grew up in Washington and received a Bachelor of Science in Biology at Eastern Washington University in 2012.
+Rachel grew up in Washington and received a Bachelor of Science in Biology at Eastern Washington University in 2012.
 In 2014, she obtained a professional certificate in Natural Science Illustration at the University of Washington.
+She began working as the Program Coordinator at Boys & Girls Club in September, 2018.

 Retired CPS Case Worker